List of Xbox One and Series X/S accessories: Xbox Adaptive Controller

 The Xbox Adaptive Controller (Model 1826) was released by Microsoft on September 4, 2018.
 It has a slim rectangular frame that is about a foot in length.
 The face of the controller has two large, domed buttons that can be mapped to any function using the Xbox Accessories app.
-The face also includes a large D-pad, menu button, view button, and the Xbox home button that are featured on a standard Xbox One controller.
+The face also includes a large D-pad, menu button, view button, and the Xbox home button that are featured on a standard Xbox Wireless controller.
 The controller features USB ports on either side that are used to connect devices that map to analog stick functions.
-The back of the frame has nineteen 3.5 mm jacks that allow multiple assistive input devices to be connected; each jack corresponds to a different button, trigger, bumper or D-pad function on the standard Xbox One controller.
+The back of the frame has nineteen 3.5 mm jacks that allow multiple assistive input devices to be connected; each jack corresponds to a different button, trigger, bumper or D-pad function on the standard Xbox Wireless controller.
 In addition, a button allows the player to select one of three saved profiles.
-The Xbox Adaptive Controller supports Windows 10 and Xbox One devices and is compatible with every game at a system level.
+The Xbox Adaptive Controller supports Windows 10 devices and Xbox One, Series X, and Series S consoles and is compatible with every game at a system level.